mqtthiqs/mqtthiqs.github.io/about.md

 ## About

 Matthias Puech is a sound artist, designer, programmer, researcher and teacher from Paris.
-He nourishes on a dual fascination between natural phenomena and mathematical concepts.
+He nourishes a dual fascination between natural phenomena and mathematical concepts.
 His compositions, contemplative stills of imaginary landscapes, intend to blur the distinction between sound synthesis and field recording, transporting the listener amidst